alexseik/acrillodegallo/packages/wordpress/wp-content/plugins/wp-webhooks/readme.txt

 = Questions? =

 In case you have questions, feel free to reach out to us at any time.
-We also offer conculting in case you want to archive a bigger project with our plugin.
+We also offer consulting in case you want to archive a bigger project with our plugin.

 = For devs =